 Rural – Low Intensity applies to areas where large-lot neighborhoods and residential acreages/estates may remain with no expectation of urbanization or provision of urban infrastructure such as water or sewer.
-RL areas are predominantly composed of residential uses but may support commercial and light industrial uses provided they do not negatively impact the rural residential character.
+RL areas are predominantly composed of residential and agricultural uses but may support commercial and light industrial uses provided they do not negatively impact the rural residential character.

 |Non-Residential Floor to Area Ratio (FAR) Range||n/a|